Looking for the quick answer? Check out our FAQ on "How often to change the air filter".

 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

-Crazy as it may seem, filters can greatly alter your home's airflow, which is why we recommend asking the manufacturer.
+Crazy as it may seem, filters can greatly alter your home's airflow, which is why we recommend checking in with the manufacturer.
 A higher quality HEPA filter that is designed to catch tinier dust will reduce airflow more than a cheaper filter.
-With restricted airflow comes increased pressure on your system, so you ought to verify that your HVAC system was engineered to handle it.
-Otherwise, you could experience reduced heating and cooling efficiency in your home, and HVAC parts may die off much faster than otherwise.
+With restricted airflow comes greater pressure on your system, so you ought to verify that your HVAC system was engineered to handle it.
+Otherwise, you may experience lowered heating and cooling efficiency in your home, and HVAC parts may die off much faster than otherwise.